Register

 Top Recommendation

-Unrated to 1600 – Logical Chess: A fantastic resource that explains 33 master games move-by-move.
+Unrated to 1600 – Logical Chess (Link): A fantastic resource that explains 33 master games move-by-move.
 Each explanation is crystal clear and gives you insight into the “why” behind the moves.
 You will have many “aha” moments while reading the book!

 Wrapping Up